-Result Driver: Micki Knudsen, Human Resources Director Measurement Driver: Lester Woods, Jr., External Civil Rights Director
+Measurement Driver: Lester Woods, Jr., External Civil Rights Director

 This measure tracks the percent of Disadvantaged Business Enterprise (DBE) utilization on construction projects.
-Contractors, subcontractors and suppliers working on construction projects that receive federalaid or federal financial participation are required to take reasonable steps to ensure DBEs have an opportunity to compete for and participate in the performance of project contracts and subcontracts.
+Contractors, subcontractors and suppliers working on construction projects that receive federal-aid or federal financial participation are required to take reasonable steps to ensure DBEs have an opportunity to compete for and participate in the performance of project contracts and subcontracts.

 Data is collected through Site Manager for each construction project.
 The overall DBE goal is a yearly target established by MoDOT and FHWA regarding the expected total DBE participation on all federally funded construction projects.
 Individual DBE project goals are determined by subcontract opportunity, project location and available DBE firms that can perform the scope of work.
 DBE utilization is tracked for each construction project identifying the prime contractor, contract amount, the established goal and how the prime contractor fulfilled the goal.

 Semi-annual reports are submitted to FHWA in June and December of each year demonstrating our progress in obtaining the overall DBE goal.
 This measure is based on the federal fiscal year, which is Oct.
 1 through Sept.
 30. Collection of data of the DBE classifications began in FFY 2012.
-This measure is updated quarterly.
-Current period reported is October 1, 2011 - June 30, 2012.
+Current period reported is October 1, 2011 - March 31, 2012.

-The overall DBE goal for federal fiscal year 2012 is 13.49 percent.
-The DBE participation utilization to date for FFY 2012 is 10.53 percent.
-This is a 0.12 percent increase from the same time in 2011.
+The overall DBE goal for FFY 2012 is 13.49 percent.
+The DBE participation utilization to date for federal fiscal year 2012 is 9.29 percent.
+This is a 1.12 percent decrease from the YTD 2011.

-Of the 10.53 percent YTD utilization, 2.51 percent is participation from minority-owned DBE firms, 0.74 percent is participation from minority women-owned DBE firms and 7.28 percent is participation from women-owned DBE firms.
+Of the 9.29 percent YTD utilization, 3.08 percent is participation from minority-owned DBE firms, 0.18 percent is participation from minority women-owned DBE firms and 6.03 percent is participation from women-owned DBE firms.